I2PC/scipion-containers/README.md

 #### How to use these images?

-The easiest and recommended way to use the Scipion containers is by running the provided launcher script located at `/apptainer/launcher.sh`, which simplifies running Scipion with Apptainer.
+The easiest and recommended way to use the Scipion containers is by running the provided launcher script `launcher.sh`, which simplifies running Scipion with Apptainer.

-Two environment variables determine which image will be used:
+In this script, there are several important variables to determine:

-- `CONTAINER_FLAVOUR`: the name of the image (e.g. `scipion-base`, `scipion-tomo`)
+- `CONTAINER_FLAVOUR`: the name of the image (e.g. `base`, `spa`, `tomo`)
 - `CONTAINER_VERSION`: the tag (e.g. `latest`, `20250318`, etc.).
 We recommend setting the this variable to `latest` to always use the most up-to-date container image
+- `SCIPION_DATADIR`: the data path where you have your raw data
+- `SCIPION_PROJDIR`: the Scipion projects directory

 When launched, it will automatically download the corresponding image from our OCI registry (`rinchen.cnb.csic.es`) if the image is not available locally.
 If the image has been downloaded before, it will be reused — avoiding duplication and saving disk space.